rweckert/mRunner/README.md

 - Applications list showing all installed programs that can be executed by double click.
 - Main menu feature display all options.
 - Theme selection by either custom or provided by system.
+- Use the 'F1' key for documentation from any main window.

 ### Typical Usage:
-When running mRunner a icon will appear in your tray represented with a gear icon.
+When running mRunner a icon new will appear in your tray represented with a gear icon.
 Clicking on this icon opens a menu with options that include "Run".
 When selecting the "Run" option you can type in a command to execute.
 Easily one can type in a command and use the tab key to highlight the "Run" button and press enter to execute or by just clicking on the "Run" button.
 Once you have ran a command, the command is saved to the "List" for future use.

 ### Detailed Options and Usage:
 **Tray Menu:** When starting mRunner a gear icon will appear in your system tray.
 This tray menu has the following options:<br/>